simchikoops/Smike/Project.md

 # Power strikes (toriya)

-* Stops all demons (except bosses?)
+* Massive damage to all demons. killing most
-* Upgrade: also revives heroes
+* Also revives heroes?
+* Start with three at the beginning of a mission, resets at the end
+* Earn power strikes with special coin capture

 # Colors

 * Red: Demons
+* Yellow/orange: Mortals
-* Blue: Mortals
+* Blue: Heroes
-* Yello: Selected hero
+  Green: selected hero

 # Transforms